The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Stacked profiles in IllustrisTNG simulation

 This analysis shows that by adding a two-halo term to account for the nearby infalling (sub)halos and circumcluster gas in the cosmic filament directions, all three one-halo density models can well recover the true density profile in the off-filament directions out to the accretion shock in numerical simulations.
 In other words, the two-halo term accounts for the major gas-clumping effects, i.e., the presence of nearby (sub)halos and isotropic gas distribution due to cosmic filaments at large radii.
-The mild offset between the best-fit profile normalization and the median of the true 3D density profile can be explained by other minor clumping effects, e.g., halo triaxiality, density fluctuations due to turbulence, and the presence of inner shock and cold fronts.
-Moreover, even if we assumed a constant cooling function and ignored the variation of temperature and metalicity, the fits successfully recover the true number density profile, suggesting a minor impact from the two effects.
+The mild offset between the best-fit profile normalization and the median of the true 3D density profile can be explained by additional minor clumping effects, e.g., halo triaxiality, turbulence-induced density fluctuations, and the presence of inner shocks and cold fronts.
+Moreover, even if we assumed a constant cooling function and ignored variations in temperature and metallicity, the fits successfully recover the true number density profile, suggesting a minor impact from these two effects.
 We therefore conclude that our models, validated against the IllustrisTNG simulations, reliably recover the density profiles from the cluster cores out to the circumcluster region beyond $r_{200m}$.